ardarm/terraforming-scalable-dockerized-wordpress-on-aws/README.md

-# High-Availability Wordpress on AWS & Docker
+# Building High-Availability Scalable Wordpress on AWS with Terraform & Docker Container

 _Building wordpress site on AWS using terraform and Docker container_